 Determining the costs we incur to obtain or fulfill a contract that meet the deferral criteria within IFRS 15 requires us to make significant judgments.
 We expect incremental commission fees paid to internal and external representatives as a result of obtaining contracts with customers to be recoverable.

 Contract Assets

-Below is a summary of the current and long-term portions of contract assets from contracts with customers as well as significant changes in those balances during the period.
+Below is a summary of the current and long-term portions of contract assets from contracts with customers and the significant changes in those balances during the three and six months ended June 30, 2018 and 2017.